HL7/US-Core/input/intro-notes/StructureDefinition-us-core-implantable-device-intro.md

 **Profile specific implementation guidance:**

 - {:.bg-success}This profile supports the requirement to retrieve an 170.315(a)(14) [Implantable device list](https://www.healthit.gov/test-method/implantable-device-list) and follows the [HL7 Cross Paradigm Implementation Guide: UDI Pattern] guidelines for exchanging information about the use of and/or implantation of medical devices in patients.
   - A unique device identifier (UDI) is a unique numeric or alphanumeric code.
 There is a machine-readable version as well as a human-readable version of the UDI - the Automatic Identification and Data Capture (AIDC) and  Human Readable Form string (HRF).
 This profile specifies that only the HRF must be supported.
 The UDI generally consists of a mandatory Device identifier (DI) and a conditional Production identifier (PI) that identifies one or more of the five UDI-PI elements.
-The UDI components are mapped to the US Core Implantable Device Profile elements in the table below:
+The UDI and its components are mapped to the US Core Implantable Device Profile elements in the table below:

     |UDI component|US Core Implantable Device Profile element|
     |---|---|